ShraddhaGupte97/semantic-ticket-search/README.md

-# 🎫 Ticket Search & Analysis
+# 🎫 Semantic Ticket Search

 This project is a machine learning-powered tool for **semantic ticket retrieval** and **workload analysis**.
 Inspired by real-world enterprise workflows, it simulates how analysts can reduce manual effort by automatically surfacing relevant historical support tickets.